-- On-Call: Residential Life & Housing Senior Staff (406) 459-0540 - Butch Biskupiak, Director of Facilities, (406) 594-4570 - Judy Hay, Dean of Students & Retention, (406) 447-4530 - Lori Peterson, VP for Finance and Administration, (406) 459-1593 - Emily Busby, Assistant Dean of Students and Director of Residential Life and Housing (406) 447-5509 - Jason Grimmis, Director of Campus Security and Public Safety, (406) 447-4404
+- On-Call: Residential Life & Housing Senior Staff (406) 459-0540 - Butch Biskupiak, Director of Facilities, (406) 594-4570 - Annette Walstad, Dean of Students, (406) 447-5434 - Lori Peterson, VP for Finance and Administration, (406) 459-1593 - · Zack Echerdt, Assistant Dean of Students and Director of Residential Life and Housing, (406) 447-5509 - Jason Grimmis, Director of Campus Security and Public Safety, (406) 447-4404

-Campus Fire Log
+10. Campus Fire Log

-Carroll College keeps a campus fire log in the Student Life Office that records by the date that the fire was reported, any fire that occurred in an on-campus student housing facility.
-The fire log will include the nature, date, time and general location for each fire.
+Carroll College keeps a combined campus crime and fire log in the Director of Campus Security and Public Safety Office that records by the date that the fire was reported, any fire that occurred in an on-campus student housing facility.
+The log will include the nature, date, time and general location for each fire.
 The college will:

-- Make an entry or an addition to an entry to the log within two business days of the receipt of the Information. - Make the fire log for the most recent 60-day period open to public inspection during normal business hours, and - Make any portion of the log older than 60 days available within two business days of a request for public inspection.
+- Make an entry or an addition to an entry to the log within two business days of the receipt of the Information. - · Make the fire log for the most recent 60-day period open to public inspection during normal business hours, and - Make any portion of the log older than 60 days available within two business days of a request for public inspection.